ComputerFriendz/TicTacToe/Docs/DesignReport.md

 ## Diagram
 ---
-The first thing we did was setting up a diagram for a better vision of what functions and activity(action?) we plan to have in our code.
+The first thing we did was setting up a diagram for a better vision of what functions and activity we plan to have in our code.